 And yes, there’s even ice climbing, again, when conditions conspire (most reliably along the Blue Ridge Parkway near NC Highway 215).
 A professional guide service is highly recommended; Fox Mountain Guides is happy to put you on ice.

 No matter which winter pursuit you pursue, at the end of the day you’ll be hungry for a hot meal in a warm place.
 Asheville, with its abundance of great restaurants, will be on your drive back.
-So much to choose from, but after working up a winter appetite you’d be hard-pressed to do better than the original Tupelo Honey Cafe.
-Try the Tupelo Honey Shrimp and Grits (with goat cheese and roasted red pepper sauce), Honey-Dusted Fried Chicken, or biscuits and honey.
-Expect another night of sound sleep.
+So much to choose from, but after working up a winter appetite you’d be hard-pressed to do better than Chai Pani; it won the James Beard Award for Outstanding Restaurant in 2022.

 Day 4: Hiking with the Stars

-Asheville is a celebrity haven: Steve Martin, Gladys Knight, Zach Galifianakis, President Barack Obama – they’re all regulars.
-It’s also popular with celebrity athletes, including Jennifer Pharr Davis, the record-holder for hiking the 2,150-mile Appalachian Trail in just 46 days.
+Asheville is a celebrity haven: Steve Martin, Gladys Knight, Zach Galifianakis, Barack Obama – they’re all regulars.
+It’s also popular with celebrity athletes, including Jennifer Pharr Davis, who hiked the 2,150-mile Appalachian Trail in just 46 days.
 While most celebrities keep a low profile, she’ll take you on a guided hike through her Blue Ridge Hiking Co.
 (Imagine Michael Jordan, another Asheville regular, playing tourists one-on-one.)
 Waterfalls, 6,000-foot peaks – if it’s in the Pisgah National Forest, Blue Ridge will take you there.